Not-A-Builder/N-Queen-Solutions/README.md

 # N-Queen-Solutions
-Some very comprehensive solutions to the N-Queens Problem.
+Some highly comprehensive solutions to the N-Queens Problem.

 ### Added Solution-1
 For a very basic and detailed understanding of the solution of the N-Queens problem.